uobhealthhackathon/uobhealthhackathon.github.io/_posts/2025-05-05-example-post.markdown

 title:  "Adding a post to this site"
 ---

+### How does the website work?
+TODO: TOM DO THIS BEFORE THE HACKATHON

 ### Making a post
 First of all you'll need to make a new file in the `_posts/` directory with a name in the format `YYYY-MM-DD-POSTNAME.markdown`.
 The top of that file contains something called [front matter](https://jekyllrb.com/docs/front-matter/) which tells Jekyll what it contains.
 The front matter for this post looks like this,
 ```